jieun-b/portrait-eval-pipeline/README.md

 This repository provides a **custom evaluation pipeline** to compare a diffusion-based portrait animation model with several prior baselines under consistent settings.

-> 📌 *This project was implemented by [jieun-b] to automate and unify inference and evaluation for diffusion-based portrait animation research.*
+> 📌 *This project was implemented by Jieun Bae to automate and unify inference and evaluation for diffusion-based portrait animation research.*

 ## 🛠️ Build Environment